This post may contain affiliate links. Please read our disclosure policy.

 numbered step by step photos showing how to make the batter

-Preheat oven to 350.
-Line a loaf pan with parchment paper or grease with cooking spray.
-Combine the gluten-free flour, baking soda, salt, and protein powder in a large bowl and set aside.
+Step 1: Preheat oven to 350°F. Line a loaf pan with parchment or grease it.
+In a large mixing bowl, whisk together gluten-free flour, baking soda, salt, and protein powder.

-Add in the coconut sugar, maple syrup, eggs, oil, yogurt, and vanilla.
-Mix into the mashed bananas until combined.
+Step 3: Add coconut sugar, maple syrup, eggs, coconut oil, yogurt, and vanilla to the mashed bananas.
+Mix until fully combined.

 numbered step by step photos showing how to fold in the chocolate chips and prepare for baking

-Add the dry ingredients to the wet ingredients and fold until just combined.
+Step 5: Gently fold the dry ingredients into the wet until just combined.

-Add chocolate chips to the batter, saving a few extra chocolate chips for the top of the bread.
+Step 6: Stir in chocolate chips, reserving a few for the top of the bread.

 baked protein banana bread in a loaf pan